Advanced Features in Telebof

 - Purpose: Switch between production and test environments

-: Use official Telegram Bot API (production)true
+- false: Use official Telegram Bot API (production)

-: Use test environment (Requires speciail bot token.
+- true: Use test environment (Requires speciail bot token.
 Sign in using Telegram Web)

 timeout(30)